ONSdigital/static-website-generator/docs/project-sites-configuration.md

 - `sources` (Array\<[Source](#content-sources)\>) - Configures content sources for the site.

+- `templatesPath` (String) - Path to the templates directory for this site.
+Defaults to "templates" directory in root of project.

 These can typically be setup with environment variables as follows:

 ```js